syrian2012/icp/README.md

-icp - Fastest way to copy files/directories over the internet based on SSH.
+icp (internet copy) - Fastest way to copy files/directories over the internet based on SSH.

 how it works